gundalasudheer/Kubernetes/README.md

 2. The scheduler has two phases:
       a.
 Scheduling cycle:
             In this cycle it will identify the worker node for Scheduling the Pod.
-            For identify the node it uses Filtering and Scoring method.
+            For identify the node it uses Filtering and Scoring method(Here it uses the priority fucntion to score the nodes).
       b.
 Binding cycle:
             In binding cycle the changes are applied to the cluster.